NineRec/blog/README.md

 The repo for `blog.CodePanic.cn`.
 Based on Hugo.

-Directly copied the theme [hugo-theme-even](https://github.com/olOwOlo/hugo-theme-even) code to folder `theme/even`, as repo not actively maintained, and there are bugs needs to be fixed.
+Directly copied the theme [hugo-theme-even](https://github.com/olOwOlo/hugo-theme-even) code to folder `theme/even`, as repo not actively maintained, and there are bugs need to be fixed.

 ## init the repo